 WordPress as blogging platform and content management system comes with great number features and functionalities.
 Using it you may develop a great online blog or even highly visited e-commerce website.
 At some point however, you may need to improve some aspects of the website and make it more effective.
-This can easily be done by the plugins that community developers and others share for free.
+This can easily be done with the help of the most important wordpress plugins that community developers and others share for free.

 Today I would like to share my personal opinion about 2 plugins I consider as essential for WordPress.
 They will make your website more secure, faster, SEO optimized and of course improve its visibility.